 The right time is and remains an individual matter

-A job change is often a step that should not be made public.
-The current employer should not hear anything about the job search until the new position is secure.
+Changing jobs is often a step that should not be made public.
+If possible, the current employer should not find out about the job search until the new position is secure.
 The desire for discretion is also reflected in the answers of the candidates surveyed.
-28 percent of all respondents would like to be contacted by phone only in the evening after 6 pm.
-At 40 per cent, the majority stated that their availability by telephone varied greatly.
-The fewest candidates prefer to be contacted by telephone from the morning (before 8 a.m.) until the afternoon (until 5 p.m.).
+28 percent of all respondents would prefer not to be contacted by telephone until after 6 pm.
+The majority (40 percent) stated that their availability by telephone varied greatly.
+Very few candidates prefer to be contacted by telephone from the morning (before 8 a.m.) to the afternoon (until 5 p.m.).

-"Ask each candidate directly in the first interview how often and by what means they would like to be contacted if you have suitable vacancies for them or if you want to clarify important questions at short notice.
-Too frequent calls or emails may put the candidate under pressure, too little contact quickly gives the impression of carelessness.
-For you as a personnel consultant, it should therefore be a top priority to find out what the candidate prefers.
-This is then the basis for further cooperation."
+"Ask each candidate directly in the first interview how often and by what means they would like to be contacted if you have suitable job offers for them or want to clarify important questions at short notice.
+Too frequent calls or emails may put the candidate under pressure, too little contact quickly gives the impression of carelessness in your support.
+For you as a recruitment consultant, it should therefore be a top priority to find out what the candidate prefers.
+This then forms the basis for further collaboration."

 About the author

-After graduating as an automotive engineer and industrial engineer, he began his career in the automotive industry in the areas of sales, development and marketing and also spent a year in Japan with one of the largest automotive suppliers.
+After studying automotive engineering and industrial engineering, he began his professional career in the automotive industry in the areas of sales, development and marketing and also spent a year in Japan with one of the largest automotive suppliers.

-He then moved to a world-renowned premium car manufacturer, where he was responsible for product marketing in Japan and South America and marketing strategy in North and South America.
+He then moved to a globally renowned premium car manufacturer, where he was responsible for product marketing in Japan and South America and for marketing strategy in North and South America.

-With his doctorate in the field of aptitude diagnostics, he ideally rounds off his fields of competence, especially with regard to personnel and management consultancy.
-The dissertation deals with the identification and proof of typical personality traits of engineers as well as the definition of development areas for a successful professional career.
+His doctorate in the field of aptitude diagnostics ideally rounds off his areas of expertise, particularly with regard to personnel and management consulting.
+The dissertation deals with the identification and verification of typical personality traits of engineers as well as the definition of development areas for a successful professional career.

 These are scientifically derived and presented in the book "Eignungsdiagnostik im Praxiseinsatz".

-At the same time, his focus is on building networks and cooperation models as well as the continuous further development of systems and processes in HR consulting.
+At the same time, his focus is on the development of networks and cooperation models as well as the continuous further development of systems and processes in personnel consulting.

-Within the last 20 years in personnel consulting, he has developed several brands that are still successful on the market today.
+Over the last 20 years in personnel consulting, he has developed several brands that are still operating successfully on the market today.

 Find your dream job now!